 Improving SDW Quality at Indorama Ventures Mobility Scottsboro

 In 2023, Indorama Ventures Mobility Scottsboro launched a project to improve the quality of Nylon 66 yarn products, specifically focusing on SDW (Spinning, Drawing, Winding) A Grade.
 This initiative involved optimizing process profile settings (including extruder temperature and draw field settings), reducing downtime caused by breakouts, and addressing equipment issues.
 Consequently, productivity will increase from 81.7% to 88.6%, resulting in cost savings of approximately $755,000 per year.
-This initiative will not only enhance overall operational efficiency but also significantly reduce production waste, such as C grade products, leading to a more efficient use of resources.
+This initiative will not only enhance overall operational efficiency but also significantly reduce production waste, such as C-grade products, leading to a more efficient use of resources.

 Turning Production Waste into Raw Material for Fiber Production